SERIES > Innocent Devil's Harem

 in the distance and decided to get ready to leave before a ton of police showed

 up.
-I waited a few more minutes while my sister and Gabriella sobbed together,
+I waited a few more minutes while she and Gabriella sobbed together, before

 Finding a good spot where